Yuma Sun: Merger

 In the midst of the Great Depression, it was soon realized that Yuma, a city of only 5,000, could not support two daily newspapers.
 In 1935, F.F.
 McNaughton and R.E.
 "Doc" Osborn purchased both struggling newspapers and combined them.
+Osborn's son Jones Osborn later became editor and publisher of the Sun.

 While The Sun had been a morning newspaper, the new owners decided instead to publish the merged daily paper in the early afternoon as The Yuma Daily Sun.
 The owners reasoned that the main sources of national and world news — Washington, D.C., and New York — were two hours to three hours ahead of Yuma and so an afternoon newspaper would be able to carry the latest news of the outside world.

 In 2001, the newspaper went back to its roots, changing its name to The Sun and returning to morning delivery seven days a week.

 In 2009 the name of the newspaper was again changed.
 It became the Yuma Sun, reflecting its growing role as not only a printed newspaper but also as a digital source of information on the Internet.